Our ‘Drive for 5’

 How do I know if I am entitled to dividends?

-Celtic PLC have not issued a dividend for holders of Convertible Preferred Ordinary (CPO) shares since 31st August 2007.
+Celtic PLC have not issued a dividend for holders of Convertible Preferred Ordinary (CPO) shares since 31st August 2007 and have never issued dividends to holders of Ordinary Shares.
 If you own any Convertible Cumulative Preference (“CCP”) Shares, then you should have been receiving a fixed dividend of 3.6 pence per share (6% of the nominal value) for every year that you have held these shares.

 How many shares do the Celtic Trust own?